alexwith/logic-gates/README.md

 ![Logo](assets/logo.png "Logic Gates")

-Logic Gates is a web app for building, simulating and sharding circuits.
+Logic Gates is a web app for building, simulating and sharing circuits.

 Visit the website at [logicgates.alexwith.com](https://logicgates.alexwith.com/)